isomerpages/ogp-nyjc/_life-at-nyjc/Character Development/Information on Sexuality Education Programme.md

 <p><a href="https://www.moe.gov.sg/education/programmes/social-emotional-learning/sexuality-education/files/eteens-2012.pdf" target=""><em>eTeens&nbsp;</em>Programme&nbsp;</a></p>
 <p>6. <em>eTeens</em>&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/CI Year 1 students with accurate information on STI/HIV and protection from a health perspective so as to enable them to make wise, informed, and sensible decisions.</p>
 <p>7.
-Students are taught skills such as decision-making, assertiveness and negotiation to say &ldquo;no&rdquo; to sex and negative peer pressure.
-They also learn that the impact of STI/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.&nbsp;The desired outcome of the&nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
+Students learn the health, social and financial implications of STIs/HIV on an individual and the family if he/she gets infected with STIs/HIV and the importance of responsible decision-making and knowing where to seek help.
+Abstinence and upholding family values are the key messages.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
 </div>
 </div>
 </div>
 <div data-node="600a2aa94ea63">
 <div>
 <div>
-<p><strong>At Nanyang Junior College, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2022:</strong></p>
+<p><strong>At Nanyang Junior College, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2023:</strong></p>
 </div>
 </div>
 </div>